Hard disk drive: 21st century

 HDD improvements have been driven by increasing areal density, listed in the table above.
 Applications expanded through the 2000s, from the mainframe computers of the late 1950s to most mass storage applications including computers and consumer applications such as storage of entertainment content.

 In the 2000s and 2010s, NAND began supplanting HDDs in applications requiring portability or high performance.
-NAND performance is improving faster than HDDs, and applications for HDDs are eroding.
 In 2018, the largest hard drive had a capacity of 15 TB, while the largest capacity SSD had a capacity of 100 TB.
-In 2018, HDDs were forecast to reach 100 TB capacities around 2025 (but so far in 2025 the reality is far off), but As of 2019, the expected pace of improvement was pared back to 50 TB by 2026.
-Smaller form factors, 1.8-inches and below, were discontinued around 2010.
+In 2018, HDDs were forecast to reach 100 TB capacities around 2025, but As of 2019, the expected pace of improvement was pared back to 50 TB by 2026.
+Smaller form factors (1.8 inches and below) were discontinued around 2010.

 The cost of solid-state storage (NAND), represented by Moore's law, is improving faster than HDDs.
 NAND has a higher price elasticity of demand than HDDs, and this drives market growth.
 During the late 2000s and 2010s, the product life cycle of HDDs entered a mature phase, and slowing sales may indicate the onset of the declining phase.
+During the 2020s, NAND adoption rate has significantly accelerated, in no small part due to the rising use of the technology in consumer electronics, while its performance has been improving faster than HDD performance.

 The 2011 Thailand floods damaged the manufacturing plants and impacted hard disk drive cost adversely between 2011 and 2013.

 In 2019, Western Digital closed its last Malaysian HDD factory due to decreasing demand, to focus on SSD production.
 All three remaining HDD manufacturers have had decreasing demand for their HDDs since 2014.